I would like to begin by quoting from the book of Romans , Chapter 7 and verse twenty one.

 Many things in my life changed immediately, I stopped practicing magick, and even before reading Acts 19:19, burned all my books on the occult.
 I made efforts to undo some of the wrong that I had done.
 I stopped cursing so much.
 Other things took more time.
 Six years after being saved I was still doing drugs and thought I would never stop.
 Then one night, while others prayed with me, I was instantly delivered from my addiction, never to have even the slightest desire for drugs again.
-This was over thirty years ago.
+This was over forty years ago.

 Other things about me have changed very little and I often despair.
 I am frequently ashamed of the way I behave as a Christian and grow depressed when I think about how long it may take me to fully mature.
 The greatest complaint you hear about the Church is about the hypocrites that reside there.
 Very often I find that I am one of those hypocrites.
 “What a wretched man I am!
 Who will rescue me from this body of death?
 Thanks be to God–through Jesus Christ our Lord !”(Rom 7:25)